semenko/celfie-simplified/README.md

 - skeletal muscle myoblasts
 - small intestine

-Data was retrieved from the [ENCODE](https://www.encodeproject.org/search/?type=Experiment&assay_slims=DNA+methylation&replicates.library.biosample.donor.organism.scientific_name=Homo+sapiens&assay_title=WGBS) and [Blueprint](http://dcc.blueprint-epigenome.eu/#/files) data portals.
-When available, two biological replicates per tissue were combined into one sample.
-The TIMs were then calculated on the combined sample.

 Please note all data was converted to hg38 and all CpGs are reported as (Chrom, start, end), where the end position indicates the C in the CpG dinucleotide.

 #### Selecting TIMs